-Years later, in an interview with Eleftherotypia newspaper, Engin denied any connection with the incident and considered himself a victim of the Greek authorities.
+Years later, in an interview with the Greek newspaper Eleftherotypia, Engin denied any connection with the incident and considered himself a victim of Greek authorities.

 The blast at Ataturk’s home caused only minor damage to the building’s windows, but Turkish newspapers took advantage of the situation.

 Following government instructions, they magnified and distorted the event.
 Headlines such as “Greek terrorists destroyed Ataturk’s paternal home” of the Istanbul Express and the publication of a series of fake photos of the incident sparked “spontaneous” demonstrations in Taksim Square in the afternoon of the same day.

 At five o’clock in the afternoon, a raging crowd of fifty thousand people turned against the Greek properties in the Pera district.

 The looting lasted until the morning hours of September 7th, when the army intervened, as the situation was in danger of spiraling out of control.

 Until then, the authorities remained apathetic.
 Menderes’ Democratic Party, which controlled the unions, played a catalytic role in the rioting.